 Opt in and opt out

-Each Member can opt in (and opt out) to receive newsletters, announcements of events, and to participate in the annual Wimbledone tickets ballot.
+Each Member can opt in (and opt out) to receive newsletters, announcements of events, and to participate in the annual Wimbledon tickets ballot.
 Below we explain how to opt in or out.

-3. click on your name (top right corner)
+3. Click on your name (top right corner next to the little person icon).

-5. click on "Edit Profile" in the wide grey bar with your name on it
+6. Click on "Edit Profile" in the wide grey bar with your name on it.

-8. opt in to what you want to receive from us, or opt out from what you do not want to receive from us
+8. Tick the appropriate boxes to opt in to what you want to receive from us, untick to opt out from what you do not want to receive from us.

 We make your name available to the Forest Row Sports Ground Association ("FRSGA")---of which our tennis club is a member---so that the FRSGA can meet the club licensing requirements for the bar.
 The licence requires FRSGA to keep a list of the names of all members of the four sports clubs (the senior and junior football clubs, the cricket club and the tennis club) behind the bar.
 We do not make your personal data available to anyone else, unless forced to do so by law.